infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 considers principally two kinds of infinite parameters, ones defined over continuous intervals and ones characterized by a distribution (others can be added by defining a user-defined type).
-These can be used to parameterize infinite variables, point variables, measures, and can be used directly inside constraints.
+These can be used to parameterize infinite variables, point variables, derivatives, measures, and can be used directly inside constraints.

 ## Basic Usage
 First, we need to initialize and add infinite parameters to our `InfiniteModel`.